-- Delta T70 is seen a lot less often and is generally only used by certain suppliers such as Reina.
+- Delta T70 is seen a lot less often and is generally only used by certain suppliers.
 If you're given a BTU at Delta T70, it's usually best to convert this into T50 or T60 to make comparing heat outputs much simpler.

 Converting Between Delta T50, T60, & T70